-In October 2017 I fell asleep behind the wheel of my car, this was a very scary wake up call and thankfully I was stationery at the time.
+In October 2017 I fell asleep behind the wheel of my car, this was a very scary wake-up call and thankfully I was stationary at the time.

 I had started to really struggle with work, concentrating and performing to the levels I expected of myself.

 I loved my job, loved the people I was around daily and thrived on the intensity and spontaneity of it never knowing from one minute to the next what I would be doing.

 Over the months previous I had noticed I was really struggling to get going in a Morning, if I was going anywhere I would have to be up for a good two hours before all my senses started to work properly, this was starting to get progressively worse to the point I was struggling to keep awake during the day.

 The result of this was a visit to the GP on the day I had the car incident, she did lots of checks, arranged blood tests and referred me to see a neurologist, which was immediately bounced back, and I was advised I would be dealt with in Primary Care.

 Now this will become more apparent as I go through this why that neurology appointment was pertinent to my whole illness.

 Over the next few months my symptoms got worse, the constant fatigue, permanent headache, brain fog, aching limbs etc., All this time my GP was putting it down to fatigue and eventually referred me to the CFS Clinic.